 Stump appendicitis refers to inflammation of the residual appendiceal tissue post appendectomy.

-Partial removal of appendix with a residual stump, allows for a chance of recurrent appendicitis.
-Chances of a partial removal is found to be higher in cases where there is a wrong identification of the cecal appendiceal junction and a retrocecal or subserosal appendix.
+Partial removal of the appendix with a residual stump allows for a chance of recurrent appendicitis.
+Chances of a partial removal are found to be higher in cases where there is a wrong identification of the cecal appendiceal junction and a retrocaecal or subserosal appendix.

-CT scan is more specific than ultrasound for an accurate diagnosis because it excludes other clinical mimics.
-The findings may be similar to those seen in acute appendicitis including peri cecal inflammatory changes, abscess formation, fluid in the right para colic gutter, cecal wall thickening and an ileocecal mass.
+CT is more specific than ultrasound for an accurate diagnosis because it excludes other clinical mimics.
+The findings may be similar to those seen in acute appendicitis including pericaecal inflammatory change, abscess formation, fluid in the right paracolic gutter, caecal wall thickening and an ileocaecal mass.

 Treatment and prognosis

 The treatment of choice is either open or laparoscopic completion of the appendectomy.

 - 1. Roberts KE, Starker LF, Duffy AJ, Bell RL, Bokhari J. Stump appendicitis: a surgeon's dilemma.
 JSLS : Journal of the Society of Laparoendoscopic Surgeons.
 15 (3): 373-8. doi:10.4293/108680811X13125733356954 - Pubmed

 - 2. Hendahewa R, Shekhar A, Ratnayake S. The dilemma of stump appendicitis - A case report and literature review.
 International journal of surgery case reports.
 14: 101-3. doi:10.1016/j.ijscr.2015.07.017 - Pubmed